LOCATION & PARKING

 Placement; usually a photo of the area is super helpful.

-Size in an approximate measurement of inches; using a tape measurer will get you the most reliable measurements since it can conform to your body.
+Size in an approximate measurement of inches; if you have one, using a tape measure will get you the most reliable measurements since it can conform to your body!

 Reference photos, preferably with examples from my portfolio.